What is candida?

 - High-oestrogen contraceptive pill or pregnancy

-- Diabetes mellitus, Cushing's syndrome and other endocrine conditions
+- Diabetes mellitus, Cushing syndrome and other endocrine conditions

 - Iron deficiency

-- Chemotherapy or immunosuppressive medications such as systemic steroids
+- Chemotherapy or immunosuppressive medications including systemic steroids.

 invasive candidiasis refers to spread of candida through the bloodstream (candidaemia) and infection of heart, brain, eyes, bones, and other tissues.
 This occurs in patients that are very unwell or that are immune suppressed.
 The common species of candida are usually found on culture, but sometimes one of about 15 other species are detected, such as: